 - Print off and send us the completed ‘letter of authority’.
 These are pre-populated from your information input

 - We will do the rest!

 Once we receive the letter of authority we will contact your pension provider and obtain the current fund and transfer values of your pension funds.
 We analyse this information and send you a comprehensive report, which contains information on how much cash you are able to release.

 To complete the process and obtain your tax free cash you will need to complete discharge forms issued by your current pension provider and a simple application form.
 Once these have been completed you should receive your cash in 3 to 4 weeks time.

 There is no charge for the work carried out up to issuing your report.
 Our terms of business which you will need to accept going through the information gathering stage sets out how and when we are paid.
-The pension provider that will release your tax free cash and hold your remaining funds will pay us a fee dependent on the size of your pension fund.
+The new pension provider will release your tax free cash and from the remaining fund will pay us a fee dependent on the size of your pension fund.
 This is only paid on completion of the transfer and cash release process.
-The payment sum is deducted from your pension fund.
-You will not be billed for any work carried out by us.

 No. Our entire process is conducted online, email and via post.